aws-amplify/docs/cli/init.md

 --yes
 ```

-## The `amplify push/publish` parameters
+### The `amplify push/publish` parameters
-The `ampify push` command takes the following parameters, because `amplify publish` internally executes `amplify push` first, it also takes the same parameters for the `push` part.
+The `amplify push` command takes the following parameters, because `amplify publish` internally executes `amplify push` first, it also takes the same parameters for the `push` part.
 - `--codegen`
 - `--yes`